Professional Development

 • Professional Learning Communities

 Berkshire Educational Resources K12 (BERK12) helps schools succeed across the region with a focus on research towards partnerships, collaborative projects, professional development, and networking and advocacy.
-In fulfillment of this mission BERK12 sponsors several educator Professional Learning Networks (PLN).
+In fulfillment of this mission BERK12 sponsors several educator Professional Learning Networks (PLNs).

 The Professional Learning Networks were established over a decade ago by the Berkshire County Superintendent’s Roundtable, and have been expanded and are currently managed by BERK12.
-PLNs are year-round multidisciplinary learning communities organized by educational role type (see full list below), created to provide professional development activities for specialists in the County, especially for those in the smaller, rural districts.
+PLNs are year-round multidisciplinary learning communities organized by educational role type, created to provide professional development activities for specialists in the County, especially for those in the smaller, rural districts.
 These groups meet in person and virtually throughout the school year and serve as a clearinghouse to exchange ideas, share information, solve common problems, serve as peer-mentors, engage in training, and advance content and job specific knowledge and skills.
 The groups also generate ideas and proposals – such as follow-up course work - and serve as network/liaison to other organizations/agencies such as DESE and DPH.
 Many of the networks offer on-going professional development opportunities to its members during the school year, including targeted workshops associated with the November county-wide professional development day.

 PLN leaders are paid a stipend through BERK12 to coordinate activities and each group receives a small allocation towards meetings and activities.
 PLN leaders create a plan for each school year, organize meetings and activities, maintain a network list, disseminate information, and coordinate progress reporting with the BERK12 PLN Facilitator.
+The following PLNs were active during the 2024-2025 school year:

-Below is a brief summary of PLN efforts in the the 2023-2024 school year:
+Below is a brief summary of PLN efforts in the the 2024-2025 school year:

 For more information, to learn more, or to get involved with a PLN, contact Bill Ballen - BERK12 PD Coordinator @ ballenw770@gmail.com or drop BERK12 a note at info@Berk12.org.